factitious/raeBiobank_workingBrain/RR/workingBrain_RR_full.md

 Code, if applicable: for scoring behavioral data

 ---
-## Data exclusion
+### B. Data exclusion
+(details below from [UK Biobank Imaging documentation](https://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/brain_mri.pdf), section `3.
+Image Processing Pipeline`

     How will you determine which data points or samples (if any) to exclude from your analyses?
 How will outliers be handled?

     If any subjects were/will be scanned but then rejected/could be rejected from analysis after data collection, state reasons for rejection/possible rejections.
         (e.g., If a participant has X percentage of volumes with motion, participant will be excluded) Contingency plans: (e.g., plans for missing field map, plans for dropout, missing mprage etc.)

     How will you deal with incomplete or missing data (e.g., missing timepoints or missing/incomplete data within or between runs; what percent missing will be included)?

+When raw data is corrupted, missing or otherwise unusable, it is moved into a subfolder (inside the given modality’s folder) named unusable, and not processed any further (apart from defacing applied to the raw T1 and T2_FLAIR).
+This “unusable” data is included in the Biobank database, because some researchers may be interested in working with this data, for example, to develop new methods for detecting or even possibly correcting such data.

+The evaluation of the T1 data for “usability” includes a rough manual review of all T1s (supplemented by a beta-version auto-QC approach) (Alfaro-Almagro et al., 2018).
+Where a T1 is considered to have a serious problem it has been moved into the “unusable” subfolder as described above.
+This is for datasets where the issue is considered serious enough that the pipeline is unlikely to run well - which could be imaging artefacts/problems or very gross pathologies.
+More subtle pathologies that are subtle enough that we expect the pipeline to run OK are not treated as “unusable” in this way.

+In the case of unusable T1 data, all other modalities’ raw imaging data are also considered unusable (because the pipeline cannot function without a usable T1).
+However, as with the T1 data, all such raw data is still available for download in the NIFTI packages (but without the pipeline processing applied).
+In the case of the incompatible (Phase 2) dMRI and T2_FLAIR data (see above for protocol incompatibilities), these also are not processed with the image processing pipeline, but the raw data are moved to an incompatible folder, and available for download.
+For example, some researchers may wish to investigate the possibility of developing analyses which can handle the protocol incompatibilities.

 ---
-## Data acquisition
+### C. Data acquisition
 (details below from [UK Biobank Imaging documentation](https://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/brain_mri.pdf), section `2.
-Image Acquisition Protocols`)
+Image Acquisition Protocols` and [Extended Acquisition documentation](https://www.fmrib.ox.ac.uk/ukbiobank/protocol/V4_23092014.pdf))

+:::spoiler Checklist
 #### Subject preparation:
 - [ ] Mock scanning (Report type of mock scanner and protocol; i.e. duration, types of simulated scans, experiments).
 - [ ] Specific accommodations (e.g., pediatric, parent present?
 Asleep?)